QuTech-Delft/imsep/docs/code-quality/basic-testing.md

 Continuing with the shopping cart example, adding an item to a cart and calculate the cost is often not the end result of a piece of software.
 Usually, the user adds items to the cart via a GUI, pays via an external provider, and new entries are made in a database.
 When testing in this scope, the test is known as a system test.
-This could be measuring the application performance, functionalities, etc.
+These could be defined to measure the application performance, functionalities, etc.

 With only unit tests, nothing is said about the final results of the software.
 It might be perfect in calculating the total of a shopping cart, but was this needed in the first place?
 However, without unit tests, debugging a malfunctioning feature would be difficult, where to start?
-So, in terms of what should be tested, both should exist.
-The system test highly depends on what is being tested, but the following guidelines could help:
+Thus, both should be defined to get a good overview of the software capabilities.
+The system tests highly depends on what is being tested, but the following guidelines could help:

 - Provide a clear description of the scenario and the expected outcome.
 - Provide a configuration of the application (if needed).
 - Separate the system tests from the other tests.

 Sometimes it can also be of use to check the interactions between a few components.
-These tests are known as integration tests, and sit between the unit and system tests.
-Different kinds of other tests exist, but all of them serve a single purpose, find faults in the software before the user does.
+These tests are known as integration tests, and sit between the unit and system tests in terms of scope.
+Various other kinds of testing exist, but all of them serve a single purpose, to find faults in the software before the user does.

 ## Summary